VIJAY8807360492/QRdecomposition/README.md

 ## register number:24901153

 ## Program:'''
+'''
-Program to QR decomposition using the Gram-Schmidt method Developed by: vijay k
+Program to QR decomposition using the Gram-Schmidt method Developed by: G.Mithi jain
-RegisterNumber: 24901153
+RegisterNumber: 24001881
 '''
 import numpy as np
 def QR_Decomposition(A):
     n,m=A.shape
     Q=np.empty((n,m))